davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 # Intellij Debugging Quick Start Guide

 ![Debugging](img/debugging.gif)

 ## Introduction

+Welcome!
+We're going to spend some time learning about the capabilities of the Intellij debugger.
+This will be time well spent so much so that future you will want to hop into a time machine propelled to 88mph, go back to today, and give you a BIG thank you for doing this.
+That's how useful this stuff will become.

 Hey now!
 Then why didn't you just teach us this stuff on day 1 ?!

 There's actually a very good reason for this.
 The role of the debugger is to amplify a programmer's debugging capabilties but certainly not to become a substitute for it.
 Just like a crippled person heavily relies on crutches, we should never allow the debugger to become your crutch so to speak.